kobylyanskiy/edge-docs/docs/accessories/vibro.md

 # Vibration damping

-We encourage our users to use a vibration damping platform when installing the Edge drone controller into a frame.
+In case of a high vibration on a frame it is possible to install Edge on a vibration damping platform.
-The vibration damping can drastically reduce the noise coming from motors that shake your frame or other random sources of noise.
-This can greatly improve your flight experience.
+It can drastically reduce the noise coming from motors that shake your frame or other random sources of noise and can greatly improve the flight experience.

 ## Manufacturing

-We'd like to share with all of you STL models of all needed parts.
-Here's a list of STL files that you can use to print out your very own vibration damping platform
+We developed a model of vibration damping platform specifically for Edge and tested it multiple times with great results.
+The platform can be easily 3D-printed using the following STL files.

 ### Base